techno-tim/techno-tim.github.io/_posts/2022-04-30-pterodactyl-game-server.md

 sudo nano /etc/pterodactyl/config.yml
 ```

-Paste the contents from the config in your panel for this node
+Paste the contents from the config your panel generated for your node into this file
+Note: The `FQDN` field when configuring the node in the panel should be the URL that your reverse proxy routes to your wing server.
+Also ensure you entered `443` for the `Daemon Port` field.

 `config.yml`